Bagpiper (whisky)

-Bagpiper is a brand of Indian whisky, manufactured by United Spirits Ltd (USL), a Diageo Group company, and launched in October 1976.
+Bagpiper is a brand of Indian whisky, manufactured by United Spirits Ltd (USL), a subsidiary of Diageo.
+It was launched in October 1976.
 Bagpiper is sold in a square bottle with black and gold packaging design.
 The company describes the whisky's flavour as "a light malty aroma and a hint of a smooth woody character, owing to the use of malt spirits specifically matured in pre-identified American oak casks".
 It is similar to a blended whisky flavored with pot still malt whisky, but the neutral spirits used as base are distilled from molasses instead of grain.

 The brand uses tamper-proof bottles.
 It also introduced whisky in Tetra Pak.
 Bagpiper was the seventh largest selling spirits brand by volume in 2010, according to London-based liquor research firm International Wine & Spirit Research (IWSR).
 The brand sold 16.92 million cases of 9 litres each that year.
 It was ranked ninth in the 2009.

 Bagpiper is exported to ten countries, including those in the Middle East.